Joe-Josephhh/Web-Scrapping/README.md

 ```

 ## Contributing
 Feel free to open issues or pull requests.
-Suggestions:
-- Add pagination support to scrape multiple pages
-- Save results to a CSV/JSON file
-- Add tests and CI

-## License
-MIT